Mental Health, Higher Education, and COVID-19: Strategies for Leaders to Support Campus Well-Being (PDF/3.59 Megabytes)

 Telepsychology Best Practice 101 Training Series (opens new window)

 An introductory 8-hour training course (divided across 4 segments) providing an overview and orientation to Telehealth and providing Telehealth services.
-Offered by the American Psychological Association for FREE for a limited time.
+Offered by the American Psychological Association for FREE through September 30, 2020.
 CE credits available for an additional charge.

 Love is Louder (opens new window) A support project designed to help people who feel misunderstood, hurt, or lonely.
 Using modern forms of media, they are working to boost the message that love speaks louder than the voices, either internal or external, that can cause pain.